 Two tone walls are the new accent walls and we now have them in Leo’s room!
 A little modern, totally easy to paint, and still neutral if you want.
 Move over accent walls– I am loving the way these two tone grey walls add subtle interest.

-Why The Switch: From Cactus to Coastal
+Why The Switch: From Accent Wallpaper to Two Tone Walls

 Pay Attention to Pattern

 I am glad that I did a solid upholstered bed; the navy will blend with however his room changes as he grows!
-He has had this bed for almost 2 years now and we plan to have him in it for life!
+He has had this bed for almost 2 years now and we plan to have him in it for life.
 It is low to the ground, so this would also work well for a child transitioning out of a crib.

 Pin for now, come back to later!